Students, employees and visitors to campus are required to wear face masks as outlined below.

 - In all classroom settings

 - In outdoor areas of campus when within six feet of any individual from a separate household

 - In other areas, indoors or outdoors, where required or directed

-Face masks must cover both the nose and the mouth.
+Face masks must completely cover both the nose and the mouth, be made of synthetic or natural fabrics (not crocheted or made of lace, mesh, or similar open weblike construction or material), and fit snugly against the nose and sides of the face and under the chin.
 Plastic face shields do not meet this requirement.
 Face masks should be changed or laundered routinely.
 For general guidelines about wearing face masks in academic laboratories, please refer to this document.

 Face masks are not expected to be worn by the following individuals or in the following circumstances: